AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 No training data
 High Throughput
 ```

+Transformers are the current state-of-the-art for almost all NLP tasks because of the availability of high-quality pre-trained models,
+and because of the flexiblity and effectiveness of the architecture for transfer learning.

 Recent transformer-based models for zero-shot classification are basically of two types:
 (1) **bi-encoders** encode the input and each of the labels separately